-phoon Committee (TC) area is the region with the most severe disasters natural in the world, and floods are probably the most recurring, widespread, disastrous and frequent hazards natural in region.
-According the to the Asian Disaster
+phoon Committee (TC) area is the region with the most severe natural disasters in the world, and floods are probably the most recurring, widespread, disastrous and frequent natural hazards in the region.
+According to the Asian Disaster

 Reduction Center's Natural Disaster Data Book (2011), Asia is the highest in the indices of disaster occurrences and number of people affected, and economic damage.
 In addition, the impacts of natural disasters in Asia by disaster type in 2011 show flood made up the largest share of 41.4 percent of all disaster occurrences and affected number of people is also largest, 55.6 percent.